UltimateGG/TradingViewHook/README.md

 ## TradingViewHook

+# This branch is no longer maintained
+Why?
+I have found options to be way more profitable due to their nature of leverage.
+It is much more efficient so I have decided to focus on primarily options.
 This is a bot that accepts requests from [TradingView](https://www.tradingview.com/) strategies and executes buy/sell orders on Binance based on the webhook POST data.

 # Benefits